afeld/computing-in-context/test.md

 ## Topics

-The following is in scope for the exam:
+The following is in scope for the test:

 - Working with data using only the Python standard library ("pure Python")
 - Python/pandas data types/structures